 Then above that will be social media, and then pay directories, and then pay-per-click would be at the top.

 If you’re not, then you’re missing out on a lot of referrals.
 Social media is now the new word-of-mouth advertising.
-I can’t tell you how many appliance repair companies I speak to and I ask them, “Where do you get most of your business?”
+I can’t tell you how many ac repair and appliance repair companies I speak to and I ask them, “Where do you get most of your business?”
 And they respond “word-of-mouth.”

-If an appliance repair company relies mostly on word of mouth advertising and don’t do any type of paid advertising then in most cases, they’re usually slow.
+If an hvac company or appliance repair company relies mostly on word of mouth advertising and don’t do any type of paid advertising then in most cases, they’re usually slow.

 The reason is because word of mouth advertising is typically not consistent.
 That’s why you want to have several sources of advertising, which includes paid advertising.